Logistics

 Grading

-This class will involve a great amount of discussion with time devoted to lecture, zoom activities, student presentations, and prototyping.
-Grades will reflect performance on reports, paper presentations, participation, and the final project.
-During presentations and discussions in the Monday sections, students are expected to participate actively.
+This class will involve a great amount of discussion with time devoted to lecture, zoom activities, discussions, and prototyping.
+Grades will reflect performance on quizzes, slide preparation, paper discussions, participation, and the final team project.
+During presentations and discussions in the Monday sections, students are expected to actively participate.

 Grading breakdown: